vantuann205/Midnight-zk_proof/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/midnight-circuits?label=midnight-circuits)](https://crates.io/crates/midnight-circuits)
 [![Crates.io Version](https://img.shields.io/crates/v/midnight-zk-stdlib?label=midnight-zk-stdlib)](https://crates.io/crates/midnight-zk-stdlib)

-This repository implements the proof system used in **Midnight**, along with tooling for building zero-knowledge circuits.
+Welcome to the core repository for **Midnight's** proof system.
+This repository houses the foundational cryptographic implementations and the comprehensive tooling required to design, construct, and manage zero-knowledge circuits for the Midnight network.

-## Repository Structure
+## Project Architecture

+The codebase is modularized into several key components to facilitate the ZK workflow:

-- `curves`: Implementation of elliptic curves used in Midnight, concretely BLS12-381 and JubJub.
+- `curves`: Provides the essential elliptic curve cryptography, specifically featuring implementations for BLS12-381 and JubJub curves.
-- `proofs`: Plonk proof system using KZG commitments.
+- `proofs`: Houses our Plonk proof system, which utilizes KZG commitments under the hood.
-- `circuits`: Tooling for constructing ZK circuits.
+- `circuits`: A dedicated suite of tools and primitives for constructing zero-knowledge circuits.
-- `aggregator`: Toolkit for proof aggregation of midnight-proofs.
+- `aggregator`: Specialized utilities designed for aggregating `midnight-proofs`.
-- `zk_stdlib`: A high-level abstraction for building zero-knowledge circuits using `proofs` and `circuits`.
+- `zk_stdlib`: A user-friendly, high-level standard library that streamlines the creation of ZK circuits by effectively abstracting the underlying `proofs` and `circuits` modules.

-## Acknowledgments
+## Credits & Acknowledgments

-This project was originally built upon the foundations of several outstanding open-source libraries:
+The development of Midnight ZK is deeply rooted in the stellar work of the broader open-source cryptography community.
+We would like to extend our sincere gratitude to the creators and maintainers of the following outstanding projects:

-- [`blstrs`](https://github.com/filecoin-project/blstrs) – by the Filecoin Project
+- [`blstrs`](https://github.com/filecoin-project/blstrs) – Developed by the Filecoin Project
-- [`jubjub`](https://github.com/zcash/jubjub) – by the Zcash Project
+- [`jubjub`](https://github.com/zcash/jubjub) – Developed by the Zcash Project
-- [`halo2curves`](https://github.com/privacy-scaling-explorations/halo2curves) v0.8.0 – by the Privacy Scaling Explorations (PSE) team
+- [`halo2curves`](https://github.com/privacy-scaling-explorations/halo2curves) (v0.8.0) – Developed by the Privacy Scaling Explorations (PSE) team
-- [`halo2`](https://github.com/privacy-scaling-explorations/halo2) v0.3.0 – by the Privacy Scaling Explorations (PSE) team, itself originally derived from the [Zcash Sapling proving system](https://github.com/zcash/halo2)
+- [`halo2`](https://github.com/privacy-scaling-explorations/halo2) (v0.3.0) – Developed by the PSE team, which itself was originally adapted from the [Zcash Sapling proving system](https://github.com/zcash/halo2)

+**Evolution of our codebase:**

-We initially maintained the following components as forks:
+In the early stages of this project, several of our components were maintained as direct forks:

-- `bls12_381` and its embedded `jubjub` implementation originated as forks of `blstrs` and `jubjub`, respectively.
+- The `bls12_381` module (and its integrated `jubjub` implementation) began as forks of `blstrs` and `jubjub`.
-- `proofs` began as a fork of `halo2` v0.3.0.
+- The `proofs` module was originally a fork of `halo2` (v0.3.0).

-Over time, our codebases have diverged from the upstream projects.
-These components are no longer maintained as forks and have evolved into standalone implementations tailored to Midnight's needs.

-We gratefully acknowledge the authors and maintainers of the original projects.
+As Midnight has grown, our specific technical requirements have naturally led our codebase to diverge significantly from these upstream sources.
+Consequently, these components have matured into fully independent, specialized implementations rather than maintained forks.
+We remain incredibly thankful for the robust foundations these original projects provided.